 - 1. Everyone must show RESPECT for their fellow sailors (this includes all staff and the instructors), RESPECT for the boats, and RESPECT for our clubhouse and docks. - 2.
 It is every sailor's RESPONSIBILITY to stow away all gear after each use.
 Please notify the staff of any problems immediately.
 You are expected to keep the clubhouse, docks and boats SHIP SHAPE!
 We want AYC to be clean, safe and organized. - 3.
 A Personal Floatation Device (PDF) must be worn, properly fit and fastened, while on the docks and in any boat.
 You must HAVE YOUR OWN.
 All AYC boats must contain at least one PFD per occupant. - 4.
 Running, rough play or rowdy behavior will NOT be tolerated.
 Remember voices carry far on the water and in the harbor.
 Please listen to the advice and directions of our experienced and well-trained staff. - 5.
 There will be NO SWIMMING from the docks.
 This is a BUSY boating facility.
 SWIMMING IS ALLOWED with the direct supervision of and permission from the AYC staff on boats, floats and moorings. - 6.
 Shoes or other appropriate FOOTWEAR must be worn at all times.

-- 7. CLUB HOURS are from 9am 6pm.
+Crocs are not an appropriate form of footwear for sailing.
+This is important and running around barefoot will absolutely not be tolerated. - 7.
+CLUB HOURS are from 9am 6pm.
 Please show consideration for our neighbors.
-We welcome members to use the boats during open hours however children must be accompanied by an adult when not in class. - 8.
-There is no smoking, fires or alcoholic beverages allowed on the AYC docks, boats, or in the clubhouse.
+We welcome members to use the boats during open hours however children must be accompanied by an adult when not in class.

+- 8. There is no smoking, fires or alcoholic beverages allowed on the AYC docks, boats, or in the clubhouse.
 Additionally, the AYC facility and docks are closed for use after 6:00PM. - 9.
 Only Members and Staff can park at AYC.
 You are welcome to unload or pick up at any time.
 Please note that Simpson Lane is a No Parking zone. - 10.
-Please see the daily dock master, the race coach or the program director if you have any questions, comments or concerns.
+Please see the daily dockmaster, the race coach or the Club Manager if you have any questions, comments or concerns.
 Let's all have FUN on the water and BE SAFE!